zopefoundation/AccessControl/README.rst

 Overview
 ========

-AccessControl provides a general security framework for use in Zope2.
+AccessControl provides a general security framework for use in Zope.